fulltopic/fulltopic.github.io/docs/pytorch/kernelregistry.md

 As it is natural for user (e.g. NN Model) to set these parameters, while it is unreasonable for user to provide <funcType> template parameters, which will make the extensibility and flexibility of the framework unfeasible.
-* If we make the facade as a simple *OperatorKernel.operator()(args)* and make every child class of *OperatorKernel* to implements these *operator()* function, the number of the combination(NOT) of input types and the conflicts of return type for same input types make the strategy almost impossible.
+* If we make the facade as, for example, a simple *OperatorKernel.operator()(args)* and make every child class of *OperatorKernel* to implements these *operator()* function, the number of the permutation of input types and the conflicts of return type for same input types make the strategy almost impossible.
 * So we wrapped the *OperatorKernel* again and provided a static function to make the operations in a uniform format without consideration of inheritance tree